Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Frustrations

-No facility photos or staff info.
-Hidden fees.
-Testimonials buried deep in the site.
+No facility photos or staff info

 User Flow